-The bivalve of choice becomes mussels in this turn on oyster stuffing, a Southern staple.
-Cooked in a white-wine broth, the seafood gives the seasoned bread an undeniably elegant edge.
+This oyster stuffing, a Southern staple, is cooked in a white-wine broth, giving the seasoned bread an undeniably elegant edge.

 Heat oven to 375 degrees.
 On a rimmed baking sheet, toss bread with 2 tablespoons oil and season with salt and pepper.
 Bake until golden brown and toasted, 10 to 12 minutes.